ncbroberg/starter-academic/content/authors/admin/_index.md

   url: https://www.oecd.org/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in empirical political economy, migration, and public economics.
+bio: I am interested in education, innovation, political economy and public economics.

 # Education to show in About widget